daskol/url-shortener-go/README.md

 [*Читайте на русском здесь.*](README.md.ru)

+URL Shortner wraps native in Go `map` data structures and makes it thread-sage.
+Unfortunately, the current implementation guarantee reliable storing as it is pointed the following out.

+1. Thread-safe for new URL shornening.
+2. Time to live and base URL are parameters.
+3. Configuration could be specified in [toml-file](etc/url-shortner.toml).
+4. No guarantees for persistence of short URLs.

 ### API Methods

 One could create new short URL with simple request to `/shorten/` URI parametrized with `url` which is target link.